zemirco/flexbox-grid/README.md

 Heavily influenced by [Bootstrap](http://getbootstrap.com/css/#grid).

 Perfect partner for [Topcoat](http://topcoat.io/) but it can be used with or without any framework you want.
-Since it was developed for small screens there are no responsive features.
-That might change in the future though.

 ## Example